crate/crate-docs-theme/README.rst

 |build-status|

-A Sphinx_ theme for the `Crate documentation`_.
+A `Sphinx`_ theme for the `Crate documentation`_.

+*Note: This theme is not intended for general use.
+You may want to use this theme as an inspiration if you are building your own theme.
+However, this theme is designed for Crate projects with documentation that is tightly integrated into the Crate.io` website.*

 Installation
 ============

-The Crate docs theme is available as a Python package on `PyPI`_.

-There is no need to install it manually.
-Crate projects that use the theme install it automatically as a part of the build process.
+The Crate docs theme is available as a package on `PyPI`_.
+However, there is no need to install it yourself.
+Crate projects that use the theme should install it automatically.

 Configuration